Brush Care & Feeding

 1. Don’t subject your brush to water hotter than your hand can tolerate!
 Be nice to it.
 Your brush is made of hair which will break and/or fall out if you mistreat it.

-2. When lathering, compress your brush only about ¼ of the way down.
-Pressing harder slows lather formation, ruins the tips and eventually leaves a “donut hole” in the center of the knot. (“Donut holed” brushes are not covered under warranty.)
+2. When lathering, again use back and forth "paintbrush strokes."
+Compress your brush only about ¼ of the way down.
+Pressing harder, especially with "swirling" strokes, slows lather formation, ruins the tips and eventually leaves a “donut hole” in the center of the knot.

-In short, take care of your new Brush and it will care for you!
+In short, take care of your Brush and it will care for you!

 Building Terrific Lather!